apache/openwhisk/ansible/README.md

 ### Hot-swapping a Single Component
-The playbook structure allows you to clean, deploy or re-deploy a single component as well as the entire Openwhisk stack.
+The playbook structure allows you to clean, deploy or re-deploy a single component as well as the entire OpenWhisk stack.
 Let's assume you have deployed the entire stack using the "openwhisk.yml" playbook.
 You then make a change to a single component, for example the invoker.
 You will probably want a new tag on the invoker image so you first build it using:

 ```
 cd <openwhisk_home>